user-story-based-exercises/cms-vt-core-symfony-using-doctrine-orm-for-persistence/README.md

 ### Acceptance Criteria
 - Editors can remove movie quote entries from the overview via click of a button

+## User Story 4
+*As an EDITOR I want to be able to add movies, so I can add quotes for movies not currently present in the databases*

+### Acceptance Criteria
+- Editors can add movie entries from the overview via click of a button

 #### Links
 https://my.skilldisplay.eu/en/skillset/120